Ketosis in Cattle (Hyperketonemia)

 What are the first signs of ketosis?

-The first signs of ketosis cattle symptoms are loss of appetite (especially for grains), reduced milk production, and general weakness.
+The first signs of ketosis in cattle are loss of appetite (especially for grains), reduced milk production, and general weakness.
 Cows may still nibble on hay or grass, but their energy levels drop noticeably.

 Leave a Comment